-The shareholders will be asked to vote for the appointment of KPMG LLP, Chartered Professional Accountants ("KPMG"), of Calgary, Alberta, as auditors of the Corporation until the close of the next annual meeting of shareholders, at such remuneration as may be approved by the Board of the Corporation.
+The Shareholders will be asked to vote for the appointment of KPMG LLP, Chartered Professional Accountants ("KPMG"), of Calgary, Alberta, as auditors of the Corporation until the close of the next annual meeting of Shareholders, at such remuneration as may be approved by the Board of the Corporation.
 KPMG is independent within the meaning of the Rules of Professional Conduct of the Chartered Professionals of Alberta and has been the Corporation's auditor since 1996.

 The Audit Committee is responsible for pre-approving all non-audit services to be provided to the Corporation by KPMG.
-The following table provides information about the approximate fees incurred by the Corporation for professional services rendered by KPMG during the fiscal years ended March 31, 2022 and 2021:
+The following table provides information about the approximate fees incurred by the Corporation for professional services rendered by KPMG during the fiscal years ended March 31, 2023 and 2022:

-Years ended March 31, (\$) 2022 2021
+Years ended March 31, (\$) 2023 2022

-Audit fees (1) 125,225 111,796
+Audit fees (1) 147,651 125,225

-Audit-related fees (2) 49,500 49,500
+Audit-related fees (2) 59,500 49,500

-Tax fees (3) 60,238 76,190
+Tax fees (3) 78,368 60,238

-All other fees (4) 29,104 39,884
+All other fees (4) 28,204 29,104

-Total 264,067 277,370
+Total 313,723 264,067

-- (1) Audit Fees: Audit fees consist of fees for the audit of the Corporation's annual financial statements or services that are normally provided in connection with statutory and regulatory filings or engagements. - (2) Audit-Related Fees: Audit-related fees consist of fees for the review of interim financial statements. - (3) Tax Fees: Tax fees consist of fees for tax compliance and preparation. - (4) All Other Fees: All other fees consist of services that do not fall under the previous categories and comprise fees for assistance with calculating amounts receivable under the Canada Emergency Wage Subsidy program.
+- (1) Audit Fees: Audit fees consist of fees for the audit of the Corporation's annual financial statements or services that are normally provided in connection with statutory and regulatory filings or engagements. - (2) Audit-Related Fees: Audit-related fees consist of fees for the review of interim financial statements. - (3) Tax Fees: Tax fees consist of fees for tax compliance and preparation. - (4) All Other Fees: All other fees consist of services that do not fall under the previous categories and in fiscal 2023 comprise fees for assistance received for VAT refund, and in fiscal 2022 comprise fees for assistance with calculating amounts receivable under the Canada Emergency Wage Subsidy program.